haxordx/challenges/README.md

 Currently the only languages we support are Javascript and Java.

-## What happens after I file an issue?
-How do I get a prize?

-After you file an issue, someone from Haxor will respond, approve your feedback, and tell you how close you are to the next prize!

-## What happens when I complete a challenge?

-You can add yourself to the "Completed By" section.
-The profiles there are awarded from first to last!
-There might be special awards for finishing first.

-Each challenge might have different criteria for complete.

-- Fork the challenge repository.
-- Add your profile image to the "finishers."
-- Create a pull request with a replay of you reaching the goal.

 # About

 Haxor started when I wondered "how can we reward developers for participating in open source?"
 Then I realized that developer experience in itself was valuable to the maintainers of dev tools, but there wasn't a great way for developers to share their experience.
 So I started Haxor, an developer experience agency while building Replayable, a tool that makes sharing context instant.